WillChing01/Pingu/docs/nnue_2.md

 | ----- | ------------------------ | --------------- |
 |  0.5  |  9.39 ± 5.00             |     11,322      |

 Pingu-dev represents the latest commit of Pingu before the updated NNUE was introduced.
-Mathches are the results of SPRT testing - 10.0+0.1s, single core, 8 MB hash, LLR > 2.94 [0.00, 3.00].
+Matches are the results of SPRT testing - 10.0+0.1s, single core, 8 MB hash, LLR > 2.94 [0.00, 3.00].

 ## Results